 Adaptive re-use of CBD shop-top spaces

-In this article I investigate the benefits to the CBD of the ‘adaptive reuse’ of shop-top spaces.
+In this article we investigate the benefits to the CBD of the ‘adaptive reuse’ of shop-top spaces.
 The interest in this idea began when a colleague observed the number of unoccupied spaces above ground floor shops.
 He was concerned as to why they hadn’t been turned into habitable spaces, to counter, in this case, Launceston’s ugly and unnecessary urban sprawl.
 This article lays out the pros and cons of such a venture.

 Trees instead of traffic: an argument for business benefits

-In this article, I make the case for the social, environmental, economic and aesthetic benefits of removing high-density traffic from CBDs and replacing it with avenues of trees, such as that envisaged by the City of Melbourne’s Urban Forest Strategy.
+In this article, we make the case for the social, environmental, economic and aesthetic benefits of removing high-density traffic from CBDs and replacing it with avenues of trees, such as that envisaged by the City of Melbourne’s Urban Forest Strategy.